About

 The BLUEBARN Theatre’s history began in the late 1980’s with graduates from the Professional Theatre Training Conservatory at the State University of New York at Purchase.
 Seeking to continue the deeply shared artistic aesthetic and practice that they had developed over their four years of conservatory training, and also to create theatre outside the constraints of New York City’s commercial market, they joined forces with the Bemis Center for Contemporary Arts and produced their first play: First playAmerica in Pieces, three one-acts by David Mamet, Spalding Grey, and Sam Shepard.
 The first production was produced with $75 and two white sheets and performed in the middle of a bitter cold February.
 The response to the work was overwhelming, and the BLUEBARN was born.
 In the Fall of 1990, after working for two seasons at the Bemis Foundation, the BLUEBARN renovated an empty storefront building on 13th street in downtown Omaha, creating a small black box performance space that was to be the BLUEBARN home for the next six years.

 By 1991, the BLUEBARN was growing fast, adding new core members from a variety of backgrounds, all sharing a commitment to the BLUEBARN’s original vision.
 That year, the BLUEBARN established a tradition of producing original scripts.
 The first, called Untitled, was an improvisational piece using large, leather body masks, music, and dance.
-Since that time we have produced many new works for the stage including The Empty Plough, What the Mirror Gave Me: An Original Play About Frida Kahlo, Murder In the Heartland, 5000 Nights.
-Reform School Timmy!, Go-Go Boys from Planet X!, Minstrel Show: The Lynching of William Brown, Chelsea/Cruelties, Little Nelly’s Naughty Noel and Toxic Avenger: The Musical!
+Since that time we have produced many new works for the stage including The Empty Plough, What the Mirror Gave Me: An Original Play About Frida Kahlo, Murder In the Heartland, 5000 Nights, Reform School Timmy!, Go-Go Boys from Planet X!, Minstrel Show: The Lynching of William Brown, Chelsea/Cruelties, Little Nelly’s Naughty Noel and Toxic Avenger: The Musical!

 In June of 1997, the BLUEBARN lost its home on 13th Street and was forced to go “on location” to survive.
 A potentially disasterous situation was averted and the BLUEBARN produced a season of unique and powerful productions in the abandoned Burlington Train Station, a former department store and the Douglas County Courthouse rotunda, and current home of Channel 7’s Burlington Station.